dturnover/Logistic-Regression-Classifier/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-The program automaically trains and deploys a model based on the input data.
+The program automatically trains and deploys a model based on the input data.
 The data is found atop the main function as a set of arrays.
 I have a demo built in but you can replace it with a dataset of your choosing.
 For any number of training examples not equal to two turn the global variable "Visualize" off.

 <!-- CONTRIBUTING -->
 ## Contributing